NRI Income Tax & Compliance

 Preliminary Assessment Under Section 143(1)

-The initial processing of returns by the CPC is entirely automated.
+The CPC's initial processing of returns is entirely automated.
 Additionally, the Section 143(1) intimation is generated by a computer system.
 The CPC verifies the data in each tax return against information in the department's records.
 It includes Form 26AS generated through the details provided by TDS returns, etc. This notice points out apparent mistakes found in the ITR filed.

 • After you are done filing your income tax return, the IT department's computerized system recomputes your total income or loss based on the records.
-Then, it compares this with the details provided by you in the return.
+Then it compares this with the details you provided in the return.

 • The intimation you receive will include two columns: